If there’s one thing in the world that can help you in lead generation and achieving a good lead conversion rate, it’s the sales funnel.

 Update your email signature: Use email signature management software to add and manage your email signatures.
 You can add promotional links to a landing page, social media buttons, etc. in your email signature.
 It can help you improve user engagement without any extra investment.

 Utilize SEO to increase traffic: Everyone knows how beneficial search engine optimization can be for any business.
+A great brand who utilized SEO to increased traffic is Split My Fare.
+They’ve increased their traffic from 20k to 150k by focusing their marketing purely on SEO.

 With the help of SEO, try to bring your website to the top of the Google SERPs on relevant keywords.
 Set up a lead capture form on the website; with the increase in traffic through SEO, the number of form fills hence leads will also increase.